 – nouns do not modify other words in the way adverbs, adjectives or some verbs do.
 Better here to have “Roman

-uprising” or “Roman militant” or something similar.
-And the last error, perhaps worst of all, is the attempt
+revolting” or “Roman revolutionary” or something similar.
+Perhaps worst of all is the attempt

 to clue a person’s name whilst omitting the capital letter all proper nouns should have.
 This is an easily solved problem –

-Wisdom found by leader of nationalists meeting Roman militant (6)
+Wisdom perhaps found by leader of nationalists meeting Roman revolutionary (6)

-It’s still not a brilliant clue but at least it gives the solver a chance!
+It’s still not a brilliant clue but at least it gives the solver a fair chance.